alma4rebi/swift-programming-language/book/Properties.md

 Note

-If a property marked with the `lazy`{.code-voice} modifier is accessed by multiple threads simultaneously and the property has not yet been initialized, there is no guarantee that the property will be initialized only once.
+If a property marked with the `lazy` modifier is accessed by multiple threads simultaneously and the property has not yet been initialized, there is no guarantee that the property will be initialized only once.